JBLED/Hyphomicrobiales-phyllosphere/README.md

 This part is for the definition of the core genome of phyllosphere-associated Hyphomicrobiales using reference genomes and metagenomes, and the inference of a genome-based phylogenetic tree for this group.

+*NB: original genome files, RAST files and core gene alignments are not included but can be provided upon request.*

 ———————————————————————————————————

 **Bioproject-16S-rRNA-formating**